Potluck Discussion: Ideal Mental States, Mixing Energy Systems, and Memorable Failures

 Trevor Connor 17:58

-So let’s talk about this edits.
-It’s both mixing energy systems and should you be repeating the same work like we trade up the same?
-Really, I will give my athletes interval routine Yes.
+So let’s talk about this and it’s both mixing energy systems and should you be repeating the same workout?

 Rob Pickels 18:13